 Daylight was still bright enough that the interior was illuminated, but just barely.
 She saw no movement inside, but that didn’t mean the pharmacy was empty.

 Jimmy had stepped up to Edgar and the parked car.
 “You think?” he asked.

 “I mean, it’s hard to tell because that was a few years ago and she’s dead, but… yeah.
 I think I fooled around with her once.”

 Jimmy peered inside the car.
-The ghoul was at one point a blonde woman with delicate features.
+The ghoul was, at one point, a blond woman with delicate features.
 Now her skin was leathery and sliding off in places, discolored with rot and moisture from the inside of the car, a small hatchback.

 She was held in place by a belt but her repeated motions ended up dragging the fabric deep enough into her flesh that her torso seemed to have deep grooves that bled through her worn clothes.
 She wore a black tank top with sparkling stones, dulled by rot and grime.
 A large chunk of her right arm seemed to be missing near the elbow.

 Jimmy looked through the rest of the car.
 It wasn’t packed with supplies or any sign of an attempt at escape.
 There was a plastic bag in the passenger’s seat.
 It was unclear what was in it.